Mchikky/Theory-of-Change-and-Workplan/README.md

 ## Proposed Project Title
 Empower and enhance the wellbeing of young people with disabilities including intellectual disabilities, between the ages of 15-35 years by providing access to in-demand technology skills, fostering inclusive communities through awareness, research, advocacy, and promoting safe spaces in Kano State.
-## Country and Location of Project
-Nigeria, Kano State
-## Project period
-May 2025 to October 2026

 ### Brief Summary of Project
 This project aims to empower and enhance the wellbeing of young people with disabilities including intellectual disabilities, between the ages of 15-35 years by providing access to in-demand technology skills, fostering inclusive communities through awareness, research, advocacy, and promoting safe spaces in Kano State through the following objectives: